-Google makes delivering search results in a fraction of a second look easy, but the technology behind this quick response is complex.
-Google doesn't search the web live; instead, it uses a process called crawling, performed by its Googlebot, to discover and index new web pages into a vast database.
+Search engines like Google or SearchGPT make delivering search results in a fraction of a second look easy, but the technology behind this quick response is complex.
+They don’t search the web live; instead, they uses a process called crawling, performed by Googlebot and GPTBot, to discover and index new web pages into a vast database.

-Once a page is indexed, Google's algorithm sorts through millions of pages to present the most relevant ones based on your query.
+Once a page is indexed, the search engine’s algorithm sorts through millions of pages to present the most relevant ones based on your query.
 This demonstrates the importance of having your site properly crawled and indexed.

-To ensure your content appears and ranks in search results, it's critical to implement fundamental technical SEO practices.
+To ensure your content appears and ranks across major search engines, it's critical to implement fundamental technical SEO practices.

-Below, we'll go over the most important ones to prioritize in your SEO strategy.
+Below, we'll go over the most important ones to prioritize in your SEO and AEO strategy.

 Table of Contents: